 Overview: This week, you workshop your independent project with your peers and TA.
 Your assigned TA will provide guidelines and expectations for workshopping.

 Pre-session assignment:

-• Prepare to workshop your project.
+Prepare to workshop your project.
+Prepare to workshop your project.
 Workshop guidelines are here.
 Before preparing, review the instructions for the final project in the Project Guidelines.

 Post-session assignment: